-Image spacing is represented in a C-like array of type double whose size matches the dimension of the image.
+Image spacing is represented in a FixedArray whose size matches the dimension of the image.
 In order to manually set the spacing of the image, an array of the corresponding type must be created.
 The elements of the array should then be initialized with the spacing between the centers of adjacent pixels.
 The following code illustrates the methods available in the Image class for dealing with spacing and origin.